Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 Curcumas have intensive water needs as they require well-drained and moist soil to grow.

 Throughout the growing season, the soil must be moist.
-If an area doesn’t receive much rainfall, irrigation is required.
+If an area doesn’t receive much rainfall, irrigation is required to maintain moisture.

 Don’t hesitate to mist the foliage in dry weather as it helps increase the humidity levels.